-He also mentioned that he’s doing a water fast and chowing down on bowls and piles of salt, which he claims is helping him bulk while he’s not eating.
+During that update he also mentioned that he was doing a water fast and chowing down on bowls and piles of salt, which he claims is helping him bulk while he’s not eating.

-Liver King certainly looks trimmer, maybe even more natural, but that on day 4 of his fast—day 9 of going off gear—he woke up with “blurry vision, low energy, low drive, low mood.
+On day 4 of his fast—day 9 of going off gear—he says he woke up with “blurry vision, low energy, low drive, low mood.
 Can’t wait to get out of this hellhole.”
 We don’t know whether those impacts are from skipping steroids or eschewing food, but they’re in line with what generally happens to the human body when you ditch steroids for good and go full natty.

 Effects of Ditching Anabolic Steroid Use